TL:DR

 Cultural Differences

 Culture and diversity in the workplace bring enormous benefits, but they also introduce complexity around how harassment is perceived, defined, and reported.
 What is clearly recognized as verbal assault or emotional abuse in one cultural context may be normalized or minimized in another.
-Employers must design training that is both culturally sensitive and legally accurate.
+Organizations must design training that is both culturally sensitive and legally accurate.

 Workplace Culture